 A video paints more words than a picture.

 63% of social media is now made up of images while 32% comes from video, with this percentage set to escalate in the near future.
-Having 50% of Internet users watch business-related videos on Youtube at least once a week, videos are quickly becoming the next hottest visual medium for content marketing as it snaps at the heels of images.
+Having 70% of shoppers say they're open to learning about products on YouTube from brands, videos are quickly becoming the next hottest visual medium for content marketing as it snaps at the heels of images.

-Videos also translate to more sales as shoppers who watch videos are 1.81 times more inclined to purchase than non-viewers.
+Videos also translate to more sales as shoppers who watch videos are 1.7 times more likely to purchase than non-viewers.
 It is not difficult to understand why.
 There is only so much an image can convey, whereas videos have a way of getting messages across in a concise yet compelling manner.
 It just ain’t the same with images.

 A quintessential case points to the collaboration between PewDiePie — famous Swedish Youtuber whose net worth amounts to a whopping 61 million — and Maker Studios, a subsidiary of Disney.
 As video content displays greater potential for returns on marketing, legacy companies turn to these influential Youtubers for that extra zest in their otherwise predictable promotional campaigns.